-Finally, we normalize the welfare benefit by subtracting the welfare effect of the policy in non-recessionary times.
-This can be thought to encompass both the preferences of society not to redistribute and the negative incentive effects of redistribution in normal times.
-Our final welfare measure, expressed in units of steady-state consumption, is:
+Finally, we normalize the welfare benefit by subtracting the welfare effect of the policy in nonrecessionary times.
+This step can be thought to encompass both the preferences of society not to redistribute and the negative incentive effects of redistribution in normal times.
+Our final welfare measure, expressed in units of steady-state consumption, is

 (policy,Rec,AD) −W(None,Rec,AD) PV (policy,Rec)